GatorGauge/GatorGauge/README.md

 #### Comments

-GatorGauge will analyze and return to the viewer a refined list for each single-line and multi-line comments, as well as count them and calculate the ratios between lines of each and lines of source code.
+GatorGauge will, across all downloaded repositories, analyze and return to the viewer a refined list for each single-line and multi-line comments for all program files in the given repository, as well as count an average number of single-line and multi-line comments per file.
+It will also calculate the average ratios between lines of each and lines of source code.
+Finally, comments analysis will provide Gensim sentiment analysis for single-line comments and topic analysis for multi-line comments.

 #### Code